 An implementation plan plays a significant role in developing and executing ideas, methodologies, or projects for businesses and organizations.
 According to some research, companies with an implementation and execution plan experienced 70% greater returns than those without one.

-So, whether you are starting a new business, assembling a new team, or testing a new strategy, you can't simply dive in and waste your money on the first solution that presents itself.
+So, whether you are starting a new business, assembling a new team, or testing a new strategy, don't simply dive in and waste your money on the first solution that presents itself.

 Implementation plan definition